openshift/openshift-origin-design/web-console/5-components/binding-details.md

 	- The parameters section should be indented.
 	- Show a parameters heading with actions to reveal values and edit parameters.
 	- Parameter keys are shown but values should be obfuscated by default.
+	- If there are more than five parameters, only the first five are shown with a "Show More" action.
 - The binding section should always include a "Create Binding" action if there is a bindable service in the namespace, even if there are no bindings.

 ![template](img/service-bindings.png)